Shane Matthew-Baker Whipkey

 Steven is truly missed at the Butler House, and at the Grapevine.

 Charles (Chuck) Walters 83, of Butler passed away Wednesday, August 26, 2020 at Butler Memorial Hospital.

-Born October 12, 1936, in Brackenridge, he was a son of the later Homer and Louise (Anke) Walters.
+Born October 12, 1936, in Brackenridge, he was a son of the late Homer and Louise (Anke) Walters.
 He was a retired park ranger from Moraine State Park.

 Chuck enjoyed gambling, casinos, horse and dog races; and good food.

-He is survived by his son, Robert (Pam) Walters of Harrisville; daughters Tamara (Joseph) Hart of Butler, and Pamela (Jacob) Drum of Tarentum; 16 grandchildren; sisters, Carol (Ronald) haught of Deer Lakes; Narue (Fred) Hwostow of Tarentum; and Chris (Jim) Walling; brothers, Walter (Barb) Walters of Harmarville; and Mark (Kathy) Walter of Tarentum; and numerous nieces and nephews.
+He is survived by his son, Robert (Pam) Walters of Harrisville; daughters Tamara (Joseph) Hart of Butler, and Pamela (Jacob) Drum of Tarentum; 16 grandchildren; sisters, Carole (Ronald) Haught of Deer Lakes; Marie (Fred) Hwostow of Tarentum; and Chris (Jim) Walling; brothers, Walter (Barb) Walters of Harmarville; and Mark (Kathy) Walter of Tarentum; and numerous nieces and nephews.